orbitjs/orbit/README.md

 * Allow for synchronous and asynchronous requests.

-* Support transactions and undo/redo by tracking inverses of operations
+* Support transactions and undo/redo by tracking inverses of operations.

 * Work with plain JavaScript objects.